rubel75/BerryPI/tutorials/tutorial2/readme.txt

 $ rm lambda1.struct

-2.4 Rename all lambda1.* files to lambda2.* files with
+2.4 Rename all lambda1.* files to lambda2.* files

-$rename_files lambda1 lambda2
+$ rename_files lambda1 lambda2

 2.5 Restore original k-mesh taking into account the symmetry

 $ x kgen

-with 230 k points shifted
+with 230 k-points (Shifted)

-2.6 Run

-$ Initialize the electron density according to new structure.
+2.6 Initialize the electron density according to new structure

 $ x dstart